InsightSoftwareConsortium/ITKPythonPackage/README.md

-For special cases where ITK reusable workflows are not a good fit, ITKPythonPackage scripts can be directly used to build Python wheels to target Windows, Linux, and MacOS platforms.
+For special cases where ITK reusable workflows are not a good fit, ITKPythonPackage scripts can be directly used to build Python wheels to target Windows, Linux, and macOS platforms.
 See below or the [ITKPythonPackage ReadTheDocs](https://itkpythonpackage.readthedocs.io/en/latest/Build_ITK_Module_Python_packages.html) documentation for more information on building wheels by hand.